Presidency of Lyndon B. Johnson: List of international trips

-Johnson made eleven international trips to twenty countries during his presidency.
-He flew 523,000 miles aboard Air Force One while in office.
-One of the most unusual international trips in presidential history occurred before Christmas in 1967.
-The President began the trip by going to the memorial service for Australian Prime Minister Harold Holt, who had disappeared in a swimming accident and was presumed drowned.
-The White House did not reveal in advance to the press that the President would make the first round-the-world presidential trip.
-The trip was 26,959 miles completed in only 112.5 hours (4.7 days).
-Air Force One crossed the equator twice, stopped in Travis Air Force Base, Calif., then Honolulu, Pago Pago, Canberra, Melbourne, Vietnam, Karachi and Rome.

 Elections during the Johnson presidency

-Election of 1964
+1964 election campaign

 Segregationist Governor George C. Wallace entered several 1964 Democratic presidential primaries, taking a large share of the vote in several states before announcing that he would seek the presidency as an independent or member of a third party.
 Meanwhile, the Republican Party saw a contested series of primaries between conservative Senator Barry Goldwater of Arizona and liberal Governor Nelson Rockefeller of New York.
 Rockefeller had appeared to be the front-runner at one point, but a divorce badly damaged his candidacy.
 Goldwater emerged as the prohibitive favorite in June 1964, and he was formally nominated at the July 1964 Republican National Convention.
 After the nomination of Goldwater, Wallace heeded the requests of Southern conservatives to withdraw from the race.

 The 1964 Democratic National Convention re-nominated Johnson and celebrated his accomplishments after less than one year in office.
 Early in the campaign, Robert F. Kennedy was a widely popular choice to run as Johnson's vice presidential running mate, but Johnson and Kennedy had never liked one another.
 Hubert Humphrey was ultimately selected as Johnson's running mate, as the Johnson campaign hoped that Humphrey would strengthen the ticket in the Midwest and industrial Northeast.
 Johnson, knowing full well the degree of frustration inherent in the office of vice president, put Humphrey through a gauntlet of interviews to guarantee his absolute loyalty and having made the decision, he kept the announcement from the press until the last moment to maximize media speculation and coverage.
 At the end of the Democratic Convention, polls showed Johnson in a comfortable position to obtain re-election.